VIJAYSHREE3-feb/Food-Munch/README.md

-# 🍽️ Food Munch – Responsive Food Ordering Website
+#  Food Munch – Responsive Food Ordering Website

 Food Munch is a fully responsive food ordering website created using **HTML, CSS, and Bootstrap**.
 It provides a clean, modern user interface with sections for menu browsing, offers, delivery details, and more.

 ---

-## 🚀 Live Preview
-You can host this project using GitHub Pages, Netlify, or Vercel for a live demo.

----

-## 📌 Features
+##  Features

 ✔️ Fully responsive layout
 ✔️ Modern UI with smooth user experience